seraph776/Codeguppy50CodeChallenges/docs/CONTRIBUTING.md

 │  ├─ q003.py

 ```
+- ✅ If you like, you can Inlucde a

 ✨ Look at our commit history for more examples: We'll still work with your contributions even if they don't follow these guidelines so don't let that stop you.